A Frustratingly Easy Approach for Entity and Relation Extraction: Analysis

 One main argument for joint models is that modeling the interactions between the two tasks can contribute to each other.
 In this section, we aim to validate if it is the case in our approach.
-We first study whether sharing the two representation encoders can improve the performance or not.
-We train the entity and relation models together by jointly optimizing $\mathcal{L}_e + \mathcal{L}_r$.
-As shown in Table~\ref{tab:shared-encoder}, we find that simply sharing the encoders hurts both the entity and relation F1.
+We first study whether sharing the two representation encoders can improve performance or not.
+We train the entity and relation models together by jointly optimizing $\mathcal{L}_e + \mathcal{L}_r$ (Table~\ref{tab:shared-encoder}).
+We find that simply sharing the encoders hurts both the entity and relation F1.
 We think this is because the two tasks have different input formats and require different features for predicting entity types and relations, thus using separate encoders indeed learns better task-specific features.

-In the previous section, we have already shown that the entity information is useful in the relation model (either entity embeddings, auxiliary loss or input features) and the best way to use it is through typed markers.
-Next, we aim to investigate whether the relation information can improve the entity performance.
+We also explore whether the relation information can improve the entity performance.
 To do so, we add an auxiliary loss to our entity model, which concatenates the two span representations as well as their element-wise multiplication (see the \textsc{Text} variant in Section~\ref{sec:input-features}) and predicts the relation type between the two spans ($r \in \mathcal{R}$ or $\epsilon$).
 Through joint training with this auxiliary relation loss, we observe a negligible improvement ($<0.1\%$) on averaged entity F1 over $5$ runs on the ACE05 development set.
-Hence, we conclude that relation information does not improve the entity model substantially.

-To summarize our findings, (1) entity information is clearly helpful in predicting relations.
-However, we don't find enough evidence in our experiments that relation information can improve the entity performance substantially.\footnote{\newcite{miwa2016end} observed a slight improvement on entity F1 by sharing the parameters (80.8 $\rightarrow$ 81.8 F1) on the ACE05 development data. \newcite{wadden2019entity} observed that their relation propagation layers improved the entity F1 slightly on SciERC but it hurts performance on ACE05.} (2) Simply sharing the encoders does not provide benefits to our approach.
+To summarize, (1) entity information is clearly important in predicting relations (Section~\ref{sec:input-features}).
+However, we don't find that relation information to improve our entity model substantially\footnote{\newcite{miwa2016end} observed a slight improvement on entity F1 by sharing the parameters (80.8 $\rightarrow$ 81.8 F1) on the ACE05 development data. \newcite{wadden2019entity} observed that their relation propagation layers improved the entity F1 slightly on SciERC but it hurts performance on ACE05.}; (2) simply sharing the encoders does not provide benefits to our approach.